marmelab/react-admin/docs/Translation.md

 ## Using Specific Polyglot Features

-Polyglot.js is a fantastic library: in addition to being small, fully maintained, and totally framework agnostic, it provides some nice features such as interpolation and pluralization, that you can use in admin-on-rest.
+Polyglot.js is a fantastic library: in addition to being small, fully maintained, and totally framework agnostic, it provides some nice features such as interpolation and pluralization, that you can use in react-admin.

 ```jsx
 const messages = {